 Yes, they will cover injury, but they may not cover your vehicle damage.
 It depends on what type of coverage you have.

 In most provinces in Canada, everyone has to have vehicle insurance.
-But when it comes time to a claim, the insurance company will try to figure out a way not to pay out.
+But when it comes time for a claim, the insurance company will try to figure out a way not to pay out.
 You can see a Q + A from ICBC here.

 We decided to include a real appeal from an ICBC decision below.
 We changed all the information and then provided ICBC’s response.
 The information in the court was located and we rewrote the entire thing.